 We live on the coast, and temperatures are usually in the 60s, with an ocean breeze, shrouded with rolling blankets of grey billowy fog.
-That?s how I like it and know how to dress.
+That is how I like it and know how to dress.

 During the days of heat, my standard attire includes a pair of Cholo cutoff sweats slashed below the knee, no socks, and a wife beater T shirt.
 My arms and face are tanned brown and my legs are chalk white, and I look like a Mr. Potato head put together by a Democratic affirmative action committee.

-My theory is that when you are cold it?s easier to get warm, and then when you are warm it is easier to chill out.
-Riding around in an air conditioned vehicle only gives you a false sense of security; it?s all good until you have to park.
+My theory is that when you are cold it is easier to get warm, and then when you are warm it is easier to chill out.
+Riding around in an air conditioned vehicle only gives you a false sense of security; It is all good until you have to park.
 I have run out of places to go, mall security is getting suspicious, and the cashiers at the supermarket, who know all of my business, are no longer honoring my coupons.

 I have become a victim of white leg discrimination.
 Someone who shall remain nameless said, when I wear my cutoffs, I look like a white pair of pliers with a band aid around it.
-My retort to such a comment is usually, ?Yo Mama?, but since we had the same Mama the comment seemed indecorous, and besides Mom?s was quick witted enough to side with the insult observation and add, ??and just a bit bow legged, too?.
+My retort to such a comment is usually, "Yo Mama", but since we had the same Mama the comment seemed indecorous, and besides Mom was quick witted enough to side with the insult observation and add, "and real monkey dork bow legged, too".

-It is really hard to sleep when it?s hot.
+It is really hard to sleep when it is hot.
 I like to be all snuggled up in the blankets, pillows over my head, almost like a convict hiding from a chain gang underneath a hay loft.

-When it?s hot, I just to lie there vulnerable and sweating like the Oil Company executive thief who gets to meet his new cell mate in the morning.
+When it is hot, I just to lie there vulnerable and sweating like the Oil Company executive thief who gets to meet his new cell mate in the morning.